top of page

 Bio

-I am a contemporary artist based in Tāmaki Makaurau/Auckland, Aotearoa/New Zealand in my final year of study for my Master of Fine Arts from Whitecliffe College.
-I also have a BA in English and History from Canterbury University, a Certificate in Design and Digital Media from Whitecliffe College, and a Bachelor of Fine Arts from Whitecliffe College.
+I am a contemporary artist based in Tāmaki Makaurau/Auckland, Aotearoa/New Zealand.
+I have a Master of Fine Arts (First Class Honours) from Whitecliffe College, a Bachelor of Fine Arts from Whitelcliffe, a Certificate in Design and Digital Media from Whitecliffe, and a Bachelor of Arts in English and History from Canterbury University.

 bottom of page